Test-Forge/automation-study-materials/TL/22_configuring_&_using_logger/Configuring & Using Logger.md

 \
 The system property may refer to a local file system or may contain a URL.
 Log4j2 provides a DefaultConfiguration if it cannot locate a configuration file.
 In this case, we get the logging output redirected to the console and the root logger level set to ERROR.

->The `log4j2.properties` file is a simple, key-value pair format that is easy to read and write.
+>📝The `log4j2.properties` file is a simple, key-value pair format that is easy to read and write.

 ### Syntax of the log4j2.properties File